 - Final Examination Schedule Link to the Final Exam Schedule information page on the APSS website.

-- Class Schedule Report A list of classes with details helpful for schedule building.
+- Class Schedule Report A list of classes with details helpful for schedule building (Insight report).

-- Faculty Class List A list of all classes taught by an instructor for the semester.
+- Faculty Class List A list of all classes taught by an instructor for the semester (Insight report).

-- Class Inventory Report A list of classes with extensive detail.
+- Class Inventory Report A list of classes with extensive detail (Insight report).

-- Course Inventory Report A list of courses with catalog information by catalog effective date.
+- Course Inventory Report A list of courses with catalog information by catalog effective date (Insight report).

-- Schedule Building Audit jobs Link to CRA web site for Schedule audit jobs for depts and colleges to find and correct scheduling errors.
+- Schedule Building Audit jobs Schedule audit jobs for depts and colleges to find and correct scheduling errors (CRA reporting).